Pedro-Gomes-95/data-engineer-challenge/README.md

 #### `env`
 The `.env` file is extremely important in the execution of the data pipeline, as it stores the API key and defines custom paths used during ingestion, loading, and processing.

 ⚠️ **IMPORTANT**: as mentioned above, you must add your API key to this file before running the pipeline.
-After this, make sure that you add the file to the `.gitignore` file, so that your key is not accidentaly uploaded to Git.
+After this, make sure that you add the file to the `.gitignore` file, so that your key is not accidentaly uploaded to Git when pushing the code.

 #### `config`
 This folder contains a JSON file that centralizes the configuration for the pipeline.
 It includes: